| Home Narrative Organisations Events Games People Graves Buildings Competitions Trophies Made in Yorkshire Miscellaneous Sheffield

 consisted of those Vice-Presidents listed above with an asterisk (*) after

+their names.
 The joint honorary

 secretaries were J. H.